Physiome/PhysiomeWebsite/_content/04-software/01-opencmiss/03-cmgui/03-download/02-cmgui-3.0.0.md

 releasestatus: latest
 ---

-#### Issues on Windows

-This is a fully functional release of Cmgui v3.0, however on Windows it requires a particular installation of perl (and this will sometimes be needed in Linux).
-For Windows users without the correct version of perl already installed (meaning Cmgui fails to run), please contact the [Cmgui developers](support) to get support.

-We intend to eliminate this issue in a future release.

 ### Installation

 1. Download the installer package for your platform (preferred) or the zip/tar.gz archive.
 2. In Windows, run the .exe and follow the installer wizard.
 On the Mac the dmg package should be automatically installed.
 In Linux, install the debian package with the following command line: `sudo dpkg -i cmgui-3*.deb`.
 The zip/tar.gz archives merely need to be uncompressed into the desired installation location and for paths and/or shortcuts to the cmgui application binary to be set up.

+#### Getting Perl on Windows and Linux

+Windows users need to install one of a few specific versions of perl up to v5.16 in order to run this release, for example [ActivePerl 5.16 for Windows 64-bit](http://www.activestate.com/activeperl/downloads).

+Linux users may get errors about their version of Perl not being supported by Cmgui.
+If you get this problem, please mail the errors reported by Cmgui in the console and/or the version of the OS and Perl (type 'perl --version') to one of the [Cmgui developers](support).
+In the interim, please install and use cmgui v2.9.

+We intend to eliminate these issues with Perl in a future release.